 What Happens When You Die Without A Will in Ontario?

 If you die without a will in Ontario, you’re considered to have died intestate.
-No, contrary to popular belief, the government doesn’t automatically get your estate.
-It does mean that the courts will use provincial laws to decide how to distribute your assets, in addition to appointing an executor, and guardians for any minor children.
+And no, contrary to popular belief, the government doesn’t automatically get your estate.
+However, dying intestate does mean that the courts will use provincial laws to decide how to distribute your assets, in addition to appointing an estate administrator, and guardians for any minor children.
 Unfortunately, this often isn’t what you would have chosen.

 In Ontario, the Succession Law Reform Act dictates how your estate is distributed if you die without a will.
 This is typically the order of distribution:

-• If you don’t have a spouse, children or grandchildren, your estate is divided equally between your parents.
-If only one is alive, they get your entire estate.
+- If you don’t have a spouse, children or grandchildren, your estate is divided equally between your parents.
+If only one parent is alive, they get your entire estate.

 Common-law spouses and other loved-ones can often be left vulnerable if you die intestate, as those relationships are not always accounted for in the provincial rules.